sogolsahebi/PredictIOR_Nextflow/README.md

 ```

 ## Additional Notes
-- Ensure that all the necessary R packages and dependencies are installed as specified in the `load_libraries.R` script.
+- necessary R packages and dependencies are installed as specified in the `load_libraries.R` script and it included in bhk docker as mendtioned aboce.
-- Customize the `nextflow.config` file to specify any additional parameters or configurations required for your specific analysis needs.